spsforks/QB64-Wiki/_MAPTRIANGLE.md

 ## Example(s)

-Rotating the an image using a rotation and zoom SUB with _MAPTRIANGLE.
+Rotating an image using a rotation and zoom SUB with _MAPTRIANGLE.

 ```vb